-We generate substantially all our revenue from contractual arrangements with businesses, colleges and universities and K-12 schools to provide a comprehensive platform of tightly integrated technology and technology enabled services related to product offerings.
+We generate substantially all our revenue from contractual arrangements with our Customers to provide a comprehensive platform of tightly integrated technology and technology enabled services related to product offerings.
 Revenue related to our licensing arrangements is generally recognized ratably over the contract term commencing upon platform delivery.
 Revenue related to licensing arrangements recognized in a given time period will consist of contracts that went live in the current period or that went live in previous periods and are currently ongoing.